skip to content

 Possession of child exploitation material

-It is a defence to this charge to prove that the material was unsolicited and that the person took reasonable steps to get rid of it as soon as they became aware of the material and its nature [s 63A(2)].
+It is a defence to a charge against s 63A to prove that the material was unsolicited and that the person took reasonable steps to get rid of it as soon as they became aware of the material and its nature [s 63A(2)].

 Possession of child-like sex dolls

-Any person who is in possession of a child-like sex doll is guilty of an offence [Criminal Law Consolidation Act 1935 (SA) s 63AAB].
+It is an offence to possess a child-like sex doll [Criminal Law Consolidation Act 1935 (SA) s 63AAB].

 • a reasonable person would consider it likely that the doll or other object is intended to be used by a person to simulate sexual intercourse.